samuel/squawk/README.md

 Departures from Standard SQL
 ============================

- * Table list in FROM uses spaces rathe than commands.
-This makes it easier on the command line to specify files. (e.g. FROM access.log* )
+ * Table list in FROM uses a space rather than a comma as a separator.
+   This makes it easier on the command line to specify files.
+   (e.g. FROM access.log* )

 Supported Output Formats
 ========================